maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Orientation-lock Applet
 ----------------------

-The orientation lock applet installed into the wrong path, causing it to not show up, this has been fixed, see `issue #419 <https://github.com/maemo-leste/bugtracker/issues/419>`_.
+The orientation lock applet previously installed into the wrong path, causing it to not show up.
+This has been fixed, see `issue #419 <https://github.com/maemo-leste/bugtracker/issues/419>`_.

 liblocation and location-control